-DAVID E. COHEN is a member of Sandler, Travis & Rosenberg, P.A., resident in its Washington, D.C., office.
-He is also a member of the Firm's Operating Committee.
+DAVID E. COHEN is a Managing Partner, Operating Committee with Sandler, Travis & Rosenberg, P.A., resident in its Washington, D.C., office.

 Mr. Cohen brings more than 30 years of combined public and private sector experience as an attorney and trusted counselor.
 His practice focuses on providing strategic advice to a wide range of clients on international trade and customs law matters including valuation, preference programs and customs audits.
 In particular, he assists companies in structuring multi-tiered transactions to maximize lawful duty savings and mitigate the impact of the Section 301 tariffs levied against China-produced imports.
 Mr. Cohen also works closely with the firm’s Trade Negotiations and Legislative Affairs practice on issues such as the development and implementation of trade laws and regulations and representation of client interests before federal agencies and judicial bodies.

 Before joining the Firm, Mr. Cohen served as an attorney for the U.S. Customs Service’s Office of Regulations and Rulings from 1993 to 1999, where he concentrated on customs and international trade matters.
 During his tenure at Customs headquarters, he was affiliated with the Carrier Rulings Branch, the Special Classification and Marking Branch and the Value Branch.